30-hour MACT for career advancement and CPA

 - Evaluate and promote ethical decisions, particularly with regard to protecting the public trust

 CPA Pass Rate – National Standing

-St. Edward's accounting graduates have earned a position in the top 15% nationwide among individuals who sat for the CPA exam for the first time in 2014 (from 265 schools in the medium program size category), according to the National Association of State Boards of Accountancy.
+St. Edward's University Accounting graduates have earned a position in the top 15% nationwide among individuals who sat for the CPA exam for the first time in 2014 (from 265 schools in the medium program size category), according to the National Association of State Boards of Accountancy.

 CPA Pass Rate – Texas

 Accounting graduates are consistently successful in passing the CPA exam in Texas.

 CFE Pass Rate

 For each year since the inception of the MACT degree (with Fraud Examination as an elective), there has been one or more students who obtained the internationally recognized credential as a Certified Fraud Examiner (CFE).